Top of the page

-Tubal ligation is surgery to close a woman's fallopian tubes.
+Tubal ligation is surgery to close your fallopian tubes.
 It's also called having your tubes tied.

 This surgery can be done in two ways.
 In laparoscopic surgery, a doctor puts a lighted tube (scope) and other tools through a few small cuts.
 These cuts are called incisions.
 One is just below your belly button.
 The other is lower on your abdomen.
 After this surgery, you will probably stay in the hospital for 2 to 4 hours.
 You can likely go back to work in 2 to 7 days.

 After the surgery, you should not be able to get pregnant.
 While there is a very small chance you could get pregnant, tubal ligation is a very reliable form of birth control.